View Deborah Bostic's Obituary on Tallahassee.com and share memories

 She is survived by beloved son, Bruce McElroye of Tallahassee, Florida; brothers: Gerald (Doris) Cannady, Sr., Evers M. Hampton, Jr., and Evers Greene, all of Jacksonville, Florida; step-sisters: Annette (Leroy) Miles, Daisy Trapp, all of Jacksonville; a devoted niece: Alicia Cannady-Wright; nephews, Gerald Cannady, Jr. and Christopher Pittman; great niece, Paris Belton all of Jacksonville, FL; a host of cousins, god-children, other loving relatives and friends.
 She is also survived by her beloved church family ~ New Hope New Faith Ministries, Inc., Overseers/pastors: Drs.
 David and Vernette Rosier and the Network of Covenant Churches and Ministries.

-Pastor Bostic will lie in state on Friday, May 3, 2019 from 5-7pm.
+Pastor Bostic will lie in state on Friday, May 3, 2019 from 5-7pm at Culley's MeadowWood Funeral Home, 1737 Riggins Road, Tallahassee, FL 32308.
 Funeral Services will be held on Saturday, May 4, 2019 at 11am at Watson Temple COGIC.
-Burial will follow at Culley's MeadowWood Memorial Park.
+Burial will follow at Culley's MeadowWood Memorial Park, 700 Timberlane Road, Tallahassee, FL 31312.

 The caring professionals of Culley's MeadowWood Funeral Homes are assisting the Bostic family with arrangements.